Use our pregnancy calendar to see what’s happening in your pregnancy each week.

 Back & pelvic pain: lower back pain and/or pelvic pain similar to period pains are a good sign that your body is preparing for labour.
 Look out for waves of back pain, this could be contractions showing themselves as ‘back labour’.
 Unfortunately you may find that your back and pelvic aches and pains are here to stay until your baby is born.
 There’s a lot of pressure currently on the nerves and muscles around that area and very little you can do to relieve that beyond giving birth

-Other fun things this week: The waiting game has begun leaving you stuck between making plans and sitting at home alone and bored.
+Other fun things this week: The waiting game has begun leaving you stuck between making plans and sitting at home alone and bored, especially if you’ve finished work this week (here’s how I felt going on maternity leave the first time round!).
 Your baby could be here today or in a month’s time meaning you’ll spend most of that month saying things like ‘next time I see you, I may not be pregnant’ before repeating it the next time you see them.
 Ahhhhh the fun of the waiting game.
 It’s at times like this I get envious of those with scheduled c-sections which usually occur either this week or next in order to beat the odds of labour naturally starting otherwise.
 But as annoying as the waiting game is, there’s something rather special about not knowing.
 At least, that’s what I try and convince myself.

 Missed a week?
 Catch up on week thirty seven